 I arrived here under the name of Anca Dabija, in other words, I was not yet married.
 Actually, when I left Romania, I didn’t know I would get to the Netherlands.
 I arrived here via France.
-I had the big chance to get the permission to leave my country so as to honour the invitation of Serge Moscovici, a social psychology professor and famous figure in France, who left Braila when he was 19.
-He granted two scholarships – one for the Institute of Psychology of the Romanian Academy and another one for the Psycholinguistics Laboratory of the University of Bucharest, where I used to work at that time, under the coordination of a renowned and popular professor in the West: Tatiana Slama-Cazacu.
+I had the big chance to get the permission to leave my country so as to honour the invitation of Serge Moscovici, a social psychology professor and a personality in France, who left Braila when he was 19.
+He granted two scholarships – one for the Institute of Psychology of the Romanian Academy and another one for the Psycholinguistics Laboratory of the University of Bucharest, where I used to work at that time, under the coordination of a well-known professor in the West: Tatiana Slama-Cazacu.
 Well, this lady, who managed the two scholarships, offered me one and the other to one of my colleagues – Aurora Perju – today Liiceanu.
 The scholarship came in 1971 but I managed to leave the country only in 1973.
 Why was it so difficult to leave?
 Because I was alone, single, and very young.

 In 1973, I had already 7 years of work.
-I had a fast progress because my parents put me in school when I was six so I went straight to the 8th grade.
+I had a fast progress because my parents put me in school when I was six so I skipped directly to the 8th grade.
 I graduated earlier, I started faculty before I turned 18, so I was an early starter on the labour market.
 This does not mean it was all easy or that everything was taken for granted.
 I learned a lot but, socially, I was an outcast because my father was a doctor and my mother studied law and economics and she was pushed aside with the reform of education.
 In other words, my origins were unhealthy.

 Admission to faculty was just as difficult given that there were only 12 places available.
 I wasn’t on the list of admitted students from the very beginning.
 Only after I requested to see my grades of all my tests did they recognize that they had made a mistake.
 For writing, I had only 10 which made me then realise that my results for Romanian (the oral test) had been manipulated.
 So I ended up on the 13th place.
 Much later, I found out, indirectly, about all the strings being pulled from a professor from the Faculty of Letters.